Contact Us

 Luminous Flux (Lumen)

 The total light output of a light source is described as luminous flux or luminous power.
 It is measured in lumen (lm).
-While the luminous flux of a lamp stays the same, the illuminance increases the closer a surface is in respect to the light source.

 Lumen is a measurement for humans and light is valued as it is perceived by the human eye.
 The synonym in lighting for plants would be PPF.
-To learn more, we recommend our detailed article on the difference between Lumen and PPF.
+To learn more, we recommend our detailed article on the difference between Lumen and PPFD.

 McCree Curve